-Parker & McConkie may assist you with your case.
-Here are some reasons why you should choose Parker & McConkie Utah Dog Bite Lawyers:
+Parker & McConkie can assist you with your case.
+Here are some reasons why you should choose Parker & McConkie Utah Dog Bite Attorneys:

-Our Utah Dog Attack Lawyer at Parker & McConkie will work hard to remove as much stress from your life so you can focus exclusively on your recovery.
-We’re not going to stop until you’ve been fairly paid for all that’s owed to you.
+Our Utah dog attack lawyer will work hard to remove as much stress from your life so you can focus exclusively on your recovery.
+We’re not going to stop until you’ve been fairly paid for all that’s owed you.

 Cuts and scarring from a dog bite can permanently and seriously alter a person’s appearance.
 In rarer circumstances, dog bites can turn fatal.
-You should seek medical treatment as soon as possible if you or your child is bitten.
-Also, the law requires you to report a dog or cat bite to animal services.
-Here is a listing of animal control centers throughout Utah where you may report your dog bite:
+You must seek medical treatment ASAP if you or your child is bitten.
+Also, the law requires you to report an animal bite incident to animal services.
+Here is a list of animal control centers throughout Utah where you may report your dog bite: